 - Visit the Glasgow Police Museum, an unusual hidden attraction by volunteer Ex-police Officers.

-- While you walk in the city centre, huge paintings adorn the wall of the buildings with vibrant colours called the ‘City Centre Mural Trail’.
+- While you walk in the city centre, huge paintings with vibrant colours adorn the walls of the buildings called the ‘City Centre Mural Trail’.

 - The city of art also has thrilling adventure activities offered in Play Port.
 Some of the adventures include Stand-up paddleboarding, Skateboarding, BMXing and much more.